lammps/lammps/doc/src/kspace_modify.rst

 ----------

-The *tild/normalize_by_rho0* keyword will divide the interactions by the calcualted TILD :math:`\rho_0`\ .
+The *tild/normalize_by_rho0* keyword will divide the interactions by the calcualted TILD :math:`\rho_0`\, the total density of the TILD particles.
 Please note this division will divide the prefactors specified in `tild/prefactor`\ .

 ----------

-The *tild/cross-interaction* this is used to override any specified interaction from `tild/shape`.
+The *tild/cross-interaction* keyword is used to override any specified interaction from `tild/shape`.
 At this time, we currently only support three non-zero interaction styles (`gaussian`, `erfc`, `gaussian-erfc`), which model the interactions between two gaussian potentials, two erfc potentials, or the